dawdad/rocketchat_auto_update/README.md

 ## FAQ

--- Rocketchat is not starting after upgrade: check the status of rocketchat there might be an error like "Browserslist: caniuse-lite is outdated.
+Rocketchat is not starting after upgrade, check the status via `systemctl status rocketchat` there might be an error like "Browserslist: caniuse-lite is outdated.
 Please run next command `npm update`"

 Just do the `npm update` and then restart rocketchat via `systemctl restart rocketchat`